speedscale/docs/docs/replay/replay-snapshot/README.md

 | Service Under Test (SUT) | This is your application that you want to test, it should be described in a manifest already, such as a deployment yaml.                                   |
 | Generator                | This is a job that will be replay the traffic into the Service Under Test.                                                                                 |
 | Forwarder                | This container forwards test results to the Speedscale datastore.                                                                                          |
+| TrafficReplay            | A Kubernetes Custom Resource that tracks the state of a running replay.
 | _(optional)_ Responder   | This is an optional container that can simulate the downstream dependencies behind the SUT.                                                                |
 | _(optional)_ Collector   | This is an optional container that will collect logs and other telemetry from the SUT.
 This container only works in Kubernetes environments.               |
 | _(optional)_ Operator    | This is an optional container that will orchestrate your replay in a Kubernetes environment.
 You can also manually deploy components without the Operator. |